 Simple and simple.
 The kitchen is just your ordinary, workaday kitchen, nothing spectacular.
 It's even got the fridge magnets and dish drainer.

-So, you can't exactly overload the kitchen with a massive, spectacular array of shelves, as we've seen previously.
-Just three tiers of natural wood cantilevered shelves for your Pottery Barn plates and glasses, and you're good to go.Continue to 7 of 9 below.
+So, you can't exactly overload the kitchen with a massive, spectacular array of shelves, as in other kitchens.
+Just three tiers of natural wood cantilevered shelves for some everyday (but attractive) plates and glasses, and you're good to go.Continue to 6 of 8 below.

 Extensive Open Shelving

 This is where open shelves slide from being "pure luxury" to "pure necessity."
-The corbel-supported shelves on the right side, along with the large open pantry on the left, comprise the majority of shelving in this vaulted-ceiling, light-filled kitchen.Continue to 8 of 9 below.
+The corbel-supported shelves on the right side, along with the large open pantry on the left, comprise the majority of shelving in this vaulted-ceiling, light-filled kitchen.Continue to 7 of 8 below.

 Rustic, Historic-Like Kitchen

-This image is not an authentically historic kitchen, but a clever replica.
+This room is not an authentically historic kitchen, but a clever replica.
 From the wood beams running across the ceiling to the oil lamp to the bare and battered kitchen table—this is true country rusticity.

 This is a modern kitchen with lots of old-time touches, such as the Edison bulbs, old stove, and a white-painted brick wall.
 And of course, the open shelves over the stove.
 Shelves over stoves tend to be more for looks than for any practical use because it's inconvenient and even dangerous to be reaching over flames to grab that container of basil.
 Better to put the pretty copper pitcher up there instead.